ShabaniLab/summer_qcamp/projects/lab/resonant-circuit-test.md

 purposes.
 An alternative design without the variable capacitances should also be considered.
 To connect the AC port of the circuit use a SMP connector SMP-MSLD-PCS (try to make you design 50 Ω match).
-As in the paper we will use a large resistor (~ 1 GHom) connected to ground to model the sample.
+As in the paper we will use a large resistor (~ 1 GOhm) connected to ground to model the sample.
 You may have to order it.

 In order to be able to test it, you will have to design a test PCB to